Abortion in Mauritius: Abortion ban

-In July 1778, the highest court of Mauritius affirmed the ban on abortion in France, which made the offense punishable by death, "in the interest of laws of religion and of the state."
-During this era, abortion was common among enslaved women, and Malagasy slaves were frequently accused of it.

-Mauritius enacted its penal code in 1810, based on the French Penal Code of 1793.
-In 1838, the penal code added an abortion ban adapted from that of France.
-Section 235 of the penal code permitted abortion only if the pregnant woman was in a life-threatening condition, and the 1977 Supreme Court case Ananth v.
-Rex ruled that physicians cannot testify about patients' conditions.
+Under this law, abortion was permitted only if the pregnant woman was in a life-threatening condition, and the 1977 Supreme Court case Anath v.
+Rex ruled that physicians cannot provide legal testimony about patients' conditions without consent.
 The law also defined that abortion only occurs if done after the beginning of pregnancy.
-However, by 1983, procedures to prevent pregnancy before implantation were not available from the country's health providers.
+However, by 1983, the country's health providers had not yet received training in procedures to prevent pregnancy before implantation.

 Unsafe abortion was one of the leading issues of the 1980s wave of feminism in Mauritius.
-A 1994 motion to the National Assembly to legalize abortion failed due to opposition by Christian leaders.
+A 1994 motion to the National Assembly to legalise abortion failed due to opposition by Christian leaders.
 The same year, the International Planned Parenthood Federation and the Mauritius Family Planning and Welfare Association (MFPWA) led a conference in Mauritius about unsafe abortion in Africa.
 The 21 national delegations signed the Mauritius Declaration, agreeing to combat unsafe abortion, increase access to family planning, ensure emergency post-abortion treatment, provide post-abortion counseling, and remove laws limiting safe abortion.
 At the conference, Minister of Health Régis Finette voiced a pro-life stance against abortion, which was protested by women's rights groups.
 In 2004, the rate of abortions in Mauritius was equal to the rate of live births.
 By this time, the government was working to make the law more permissive.
 Mauritius was one of the first ten countries to sign the 2003 Maputo Protocol.